 How should I live my life? (relationship education)

 Course code: GCSE Eduqas – Route B C120PB

 Exam Board Specifications: http://www.eduqas.co.uk/qualifications/religious-studies/gcse/eduqas-gcse-RS-spec-full-from-2016.pdf?language_id=1&dotcache=no&dotcache=refresh

-This course covers 3 components which each has two themes and will be examined in 3 separate papers at the end of year 11 with first examination in 2018.
+This course covers three components which each has two themes and will be examined in three separate papers at the end of Year 11 with first examination in May 2018.

 Component 1 – Foundational Catholic Theology.